wix/stylable/packages/stylable.io/docs/guides/runtime.md

 cssStates({ a:true, b:true }) // multiple
 ```

-## Generate element attributes

-The minimal runtime provides a function to help with component definition.
-Calling the function returns an object describing the attributes of a node in the component view.

 ### Element name

 The first argument represents the scoped name of the element, and passes through the received class name.